The Herculoids

 The Herculoids is an American Saturday-morning animated television series produced by Hanna-Barbera Productions, created and designed by Alex Toth.
 With plotlines rooted in science fiction and fantasy, the show debuted September 9, 1967, on CBS.
 While Hanna-Barbera produced one season for the initial airing, the original 18 episodes were rerun during the 1968–69 television season.
 Eleven new episodes were produced in 1981 as part of the Space Stars show.

 Plot

 On the planet Amzot (renamed Quasar in the revival), the space barbarian family Zandor, Tara, and son Dorno fight alongside their giant pets—laser dragon Zok, space rhinoceros Tundro, rock ape Igoo, and the shape-shifting duo Gloop and Gleep—to keep their planet safe from invaders.
 The Herculoids' pets understood human speech and often displayed various emotions.
 The Herculoids team battled against many different villains: invading robots, mad scientists, and mutants, including "the Faceless People, Destroyer Ants, Raider Apes, Mutoids, Arnoids, Zorbots, the Mekkano mechanical men and the Ogs, a strange form of vegetable life."

+Roughly contemporaneous to their own series premiere, the Herculoids made a crossover appearance in the Space Ghost episode "The Molten Monsters of Moltar".
+In the "Council of Doom" story arc while battling the combined might of all of his enemies, Space Ghost, Jan, Jace, and Blip meet a number of Hanna-Barbera heroes just as they were debuting in their own respective series.
+Along with the Herculoids were Shazzan, Moby Dick and the Mighty Mightor, the last two sharing one series.